Flickgamer/Fastplace-Mod-26.2/README.md

 | `/fp projectiles` | toggle separate projectile handling |
 | `/fp projectiledelay <0-4>` | cooldown for snowballs/eggs/pearls |
 | `/fp chat` | toggle chat messages |
+This mod was created by AI, I know nothing of java, but this module was something that in many hacked clients back in the day.
+Anti-Cheat plugins WILL detect it as it is made to be simple to detect.
+Do no use on public servers with anti-cheat.

 `blocksonly` is what keeps eating and item use feeling normal: with it on, FastPlace only touches the cooldown while you're holding a placeable block.